-The Johan Skytte Institute of Political Studies is actively engaged in a number of larger-scale international research networks as well as direct cooperations with colleagues from other institutions.
+The Johan Skytte Institute of Political Studies has been actively involved in a number of larger-scale international research networks as well as direct cooperations with colleagues from other institutions.
 The following list is a selection of the recent activities our faculty members have been and are involved in:

 Comparative Study of Electoral Systems (CSES)